dineshkumares/info_extraction_receipts/README.md

 Graph Neural Networks is a subset of deep learning with a good amount of research done in it.
 [Graph Neural Networks: A Review of Methods and Applications](https://arxiv.org/pdf/1812.08434.pdf).
 This [medium article](https://towardsdatascience.com/graph-convolutional-networks-for-geometric-deep-learning-1faf17dee008) provides excellent introduction to Graph Neural Networks.

-_Why are GCNs called convolutions?_

-The aggregation over the neighborhood of a node in the network is analogous to a pooling operation in a convolutional neural network and the multiplication with the weight matrix W is analogous to a filtering operation.
-These operations are conceptually similar — hence the similarity in names between GCNs and CNNs.

 Why Conventional Convolutional Neural Network methods dont work for graphs:
 - There is no Euclidean distance in graphs.
 - There is no notion of direction in graphs.